- Home

 You may hear a string referred to as “product” rough or spin in tennis as an example.

-With a rough or spin profile, the string may have a coating or an angled design to help enable more to spin and bite.
+With a rough or spin profile, the string may have a coating or an angled design to help enable more to spin & bite.
+These variants will appeal to a broader player base and also help with game development.

 Gauge:

 Gauges will refer to the string diameter.
-The thinner the string, the less durability offered and the thicker the diameter, the more durability.
+The thinner the string, the less durability offered.
+The thicker the diameter, the more durability.

 Coatings:

-Coatings are very common in most strings to aid with extra durability and feel.
+Coatings are very common in most strings to aid with extra durability & feel.

 For Badminton, Yonex has exemplified this with BG65 with another variant of the original called BG65TI which is a titanium coated version to add more durability.

-Another example is Yonex BG80 and it’s power version where different feels are available to accommodate a broader spectrum of player.
+Another example is Yonex BG80 & it’s power version where different feels are available to accommodate a broader spectrum of player.

 Contact:

-String contact is commonly termed as “bite” for tennis and squash and repulsion for badminton.
+String contact is commonly termed as “bite” for tennis & squash, & repulsion for badminton.

 The more bite the string offers, the better the performance.
 Better bite is normally delivered with thinner gauges enabling strings to embed themselves into the balls more deeply.

-Slightly more control can come from thinner strings all though it is argued that string tension, technique and plough through will be the main driver of control.
+Slightly more control can come from thinner strings all though it is argued that string tension, technique & plough through will be the main driver of control.

-Repulsion will be used to articulate contact for badminton and commonly referenced with thinner strings.
-Good repulsion will support good shuttle connectivity and slight increases in spring and power.
+Repulsion will be used to articulate contact & power for badminton players & commonly referenced with thinner strings.
+Good repulsion will support good shuttle connectivity & slight increases in spring and power.

 Tennis String Suitability: